cscart/docs/en/user_guide/manage_products/products/out_of_stock_actions.rst

 .. important::

     The product must be **out of stock** for the notification checkbox to appear.
-The checkbox only appears on the pages of products that are **tracked**.

 .. image:: img/notification.png
     :align: center